pablo-meier/Pablog/posts/2018-05-11-clowning-on-elon-musk.md

 A favorite example of this exercise is Alex Pareene's [The Hack List][1].
 There are a number of Serious Figures in national discourse who suck and make things worse for everybody.
-His dressing down of [Jonah Goldberg][2] is a favorite, and in a similar vein, [this takedown][3] of Ben Shapiro is a cathartic read.
+His dressing down of [Jonah Goldberg][2] is a favorite, and in a similar vein, [this takedown][3] of Ben Shapiro by Nathan J. Robinson is a cathartic read.

    [1]: https://www.salon.com/topic/the_hack_list/
    [2]: https://www.salon.com/2012/05/10/jonah_goldbergs_desperation/